devrianmendes/artelamour/README.md

 - Log in whenever you need to use the tool again.

 - Save your final products, including important information such as production time and desired profit, as well as upload product images.
-You can edit and delete them, and the image you can exchange for another or simply delete it.
+You can edit and delete them, and you can replace the image with another or simply delete it.

 - Store the materials used in your final products, including purchased quantity, unit of measure, and cost value.
 You can edit and delete them, but if a material is associated with a final product, first you need to desassociate or delete the final product first.